 26. After the court conducts an investigation on the legality of evidence gathering, it shall make a decision at court on whether or not to exclude the evidence.
-When necessary, it may announce an adjournment, and have the collegiate panel deliberate or submit it to the adjudication committee for discussion, and then convene court to announce the decision.
+When necessary, it may announce an adjournment, and have the collegial panel deliberate or submit it to the adjudication committee for discussion, and then convene court to announce the decision.

 Before the court makes a decision on whether to exclude the relevant evidence, that evidence must not be read at court or debated.

 27. Where physical or documentary evidence collected through means such as inspections, examinations or searches, has not been determined to be relevant to the case facts through identifications, evaluations or other such means, it must not serve as the basis of a verdict.